Jobhdez/jobhdez.github.io/_posts/2023-07-7-the-beauty-I-see-in-math.md

 As Richard Feynman said:

-> to appreciate nature you need mathematics
+> to appreciate nature you need mathematics.

 I am not an expert in math but I have studied the basics of group theory and it gave me tremendous power to appreciate nature.
 Of course, this is not to say that math is the only way to appreciate nature.
 But physics is the most fundamental of the sciences and to be able to appreciate the universe from a physics point of view you need mathematics.